Samkhya-Yoga-Kundalini

 Vṛtti-sārūpyam-itaratra

-At other times (itaratra) there is conformity (sārūpyam) [of the self with] the fluctuations (Vṛtti).
+At other times (itaratra) there is conformity (sārūpyam) [of the self with] the activities.
+(Vṛtti).

-This is where we are now, the normal condition of human consciousness.
-As we go about our daily lives, we identify with the activity of our minds.
+This is where we are now, the usual condition of human consciousness.
+As we go about our daily lives, we falsely identify with the activity of our minds.

 Tadā draṣṭuḥ svarūpe’vasthānam